JamesSmith2/EthMonitoring/README.md

 - Claymore's miner v9.4 needs to be enabled in firewall, v9.3 doesn't have this problem.
 - EWBF needs to have --api 0.0.0.0:42000 command line parameter added to enable API access.
+- CCMiner-Alexis 1.0 needs to have --api-bind=0.0.0.0:4068 parameter in the command line for API access.

 # Supports